 An additional $546,000 has since been committed to 4 projects that align with the program's priorities.
 Delivered by CMAs and water corporations, the projects will improve recreational access and facilities through on-ground works, provide better community information and demonstrate better water asset management to achieve recreational and social objectives.

 The program has continued strengthening partnerships and capacity building between the department, the water sector (CMAs, water corporations and the Victorian Environmental Water Holder) and related government portfolios to achieve greater collaboration, inform decision-making and leverage investment to achieve social and recreational objectives.

 The program has clarified expectations and created better linkages across the water sector – water corporations, CMAs and the Victorian Environmental Water Holder (VEWH) – to incorporate recreational values and objectives in water and waterway planning.

 - The Water and Catchments Amendment Act 2019 enshrined the consideration of social and recreational values in waterway management into law for the first time across Victoria.

 - Social and recreational uses and values are required to be considered in specific water planning processes under the Water Act, including in the development of sustainable water strategies and regional waterway strategies

 In addition, the program team:

-- Have incorporated the consideration of social and recreational uses and values in the Central and Gippsland Sustainable Water Strategy
+- Have ensured the incorporation of social and recreational uses and values in the CGRSWS

-- Reviewed water agency corporate planning and reporting documents, with 30 organisations now meeting benchmarks to provide information on recreation in their Corporate Plans and Annual Reports.
+- Reviewed water sector corporate planning and reporting documents, with 30 organisations now meeting benchmarks to provide information on recreation in their Corporate Plans and Annual Reports

-- Is working closely with Water Corporations to develop new Recreational Area regulations in 2023
+- Is working closely with water corporations to finalise the new Recreational Area regulations, due to be enacted in August 2023

 The program funds various projects to support this action.
-Recent highlights include:
+Program highlights include: